bradfrost/atomic-design/chapter-4.md

 Are you making an e-commerce site?
 You can set up site search, shopping cart table, placeholder product detail page, homepage, and checkout pages.
 Making an online service?
 Start marking up the signup & login forms, forgot password flow, and dashboard.
 And of course most websites will have a header, footer, and main content area.
 Set up shell templates and write basic markup for patterns you anticipate using.
 Of course this markup will be initially crude, but it provides a crucial starting point for collaboration and iteration.

-**This front-end prep chef work frees up developers' time to collaborate *with* designers**, rather than working *after* design work is complete.
+**This front-end prep chef work frees up developers' time to collaborate *with* designers**, rather than working *after* design is complete.
 With basic markup in place, developers can work with designers to help validate UX design decisions through conversations and working prototypes, can help visual designers better understand source order & web layout, and can quickly produce a fledgling codebase that will eventually evolve into the final product.

-### Stop, Collaborate, and Listen
+### Stop, collaborate, and listen
 Let's quickly review what establishing design direction looks like across disciplines:

 - **UX designers** can create lo-fi sketches that establish basic information architecture and some anticipated UI patterns.